200 km/h in the Wrong Lane: Tour

 The group's Show Me Love Tour was originally commenced in early 2003.
 In March 2003, the group announced dates for their "Show Me Love Promo Tour" in the United Kingdom.
-However the next month, the group dropped the dates and did not perform at the concert, due to poor ticket sales.
-The concert was just days after the cancellation.
-BBC News stated that only a fraction of the tickets were sold for the concert and said the stadiums (held in London and Manchester) had around capacities of 10,000.
-A spokesman from their label Interscope did not understand why the cancellation took place.
+However the next month, the group dropped the dates and did not perform at the concert, due to poor ticket sales, just days before the scheduled concerts.
+TBBC News stated that only a fraction of the tickets were sold for the concert and said the stadiums (held in London and Manchester) had around capacities of 10,000.
+A spokesman from their label Interscope gave no details for why the cancellation took place.

 In May 2003, t.A.T.u.'s management were sued by the promoters EEM Group for the cancellations of the concerts.
 EEM sued their management for £300,000, claiming they put "unachievable and numerous obstacles" in the way of ticket sales for the shows.
 They also claimed that Yulia's illness was a reason for the cancellation, however due to the lack of evidence, the lawsuit was discarded.
 After the lawsuit, the group also cancelled their Asian-promo tour for Japan and China, due to Yulia's sickness, who needed urgent surgery.
 The same month, the group postponed their German Promo tour, due to a late invitation to the 2003 MTV Movie Awards, where they performed.
 The following month they also cancelled their Riga concert and Japan concert in June, which led to a lawsuit from Pasadena Group Promotion, asking $180,000 in damages, as they did not receive any official letters regarding the cancellation.

+Dates

 Live performances

-Despite tour cancellations, the group performed in many associations.
 To promote "All the Things She Said", t.A.T.u. performed the song on many television shows in the United States.
-They first appeared on The Tonight Show with Jay Leno, where the girls created confusion, because they kissed each other without first having been granted permission to do so.
-They performed the single on Jimmy Kimmel Live!, AOL sessions, MADtv, Carson Daly Show, TRL and the 2003 MTV Movie Awards.
+They first appeared on The Tonight Show with Jay Leno where the girls French kissed each other despite the record company making an agreement at the time of the booking that they would not do so, which the show found "unacceptable".
+The show switched to filming the group’s backing guitarist for the entire 25-second length of the girls' kiss.
+Conversely, when they next appeared on Jimmy Kimmel Live!, the show's executive producer complained that they did not kiss.
+They also performed the single on AOL Sessions, MADtv, Carson Daly Show, Total Request Live and the 2003 MTV Movie Awards.
 They also performed the song on shows in many other countries such as CD:UK in the UK and Top of the Pops in Italy.